rjanain/react-google-appsscript-boilerplate/readme.md

    npm run json-server
    ```

    JSON Server will start at `http://localhost:3001`, and you can adjust data in `data/db.json` for testing.
+See the section [using JSON Server for Local Development](#using-json-server-for-local-development) on how to create a local database in `data/db.json`.

 ## Theme Customization